matldupont/matdupont-dev/blog/220210/01-homepage-glassmorphism.md

 ## Glassmorphism

-The trick behind Glassmorphism is to use the [backdrop-filter](https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter) along with some opacity, box-shadow and a border (particularly on a dark background).
+The trick behind Glassmorphism is to use the [backdrop-filter](https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter) along with some `opacity`, `box-shadow` and a `border` (particularly on a dark background).

 Now, this first example is my light mode.
 I'll be doing dark mode second.